meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

 ```

 That way, no extra data structures are necessary, saving both memory
 and execution time[^time].
-The pointers also serve well as opaque tokens to be
+Even when you don't want to print the exception, but,
-compared when we need to decide, after `catch`, whether to suppress or re-throw
+for example, check if the exception you've caught is one you want to handle,
-a particular exception.
+nothing stopping you from comparing these pointers like opaque tokens.

 ```forth
 : print-half ( n -- )